risingwavelabs/risingwave/docs/batch-local-execution-mode.md

 There are some problems with above process in local mode:

 1. We need at least two rpcs to fetch task execution result, this increases query overhead
-2. We have task lifecycle management apis, this is unnecessary for local mode.
+2. We have task lifecycle management APIs, this is unnecessary for local mode.
 3. We may need to add several new apis for task monitoring/failure detection